MicrosoftDocs/xamarin-docs/docs/android/app-fundamentals/notifications/local-notifications.md

 // Instantiate the builder and set notification elements, including
 // the pending intent:
-Notification.Builder builder = new Notification.Builder (this)
+NotificationCompat.Builder builder = new NotificationCompat.Builder(this, CHANNEL_ID)
     .SetContentIntent (pendingIntent)
     .SetContentTitle ("Sample Notification")
     .SetContentText ("Hello World!
 This is my second action notification!")